 - Assist Child Life staff or interns in group activities, including set-up and clean-up of the activity room or clinic area.

-- Practice strict hand-washing techniques and follow procedures for contact and other isolation precautions.
+- Practice strict hand-washing techniques and follow procedures for isolation precautions.

-- Volunteers are encouraged to make note of significant interactions with patients and to pass it on to Child Life or other health care team members; this information can contribute to the care of the patient.
+- Make note of significant interactions with patients and share with Child Life or other health care team members; this information can contribute to the care of the patient.